 Consider meeting with an advisor or financial therapist.

 An expert can help you and your partner define your shared goals, shared priorities, and shared budgets, as well as recommend strategies for effective joint financial planning.
 A financial advisor can help you to develop an individualized plan that plays to both partners’ strengths and sets a solid foundation for your future together.
 Here’s a look at what the different types of advisors really do and how to find one.
-You can also get matched with a financial advisor via HerMoney’s partnership with Wealthramp, or check out TrustPlus financial coaches who know how to talk about personal and couples’ finances in a way that is welcoming and productive.

 MORE ON HERMONEY:

 - The Pros And Cons Of Fee-Only Financial Planning

 - 5 Questions You Must Ask Any Financial Planner Before Working With Them